dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

     same code.
 *   If enough projects want to use the same interface, they can always share it, just like they have been sharing `Concrete`.
-You can check in the interface and the adaptor somewhere near `Concrete` (perhaps in a `contrib` sub-directory) and let many projects use it.
+You can check in the interface and the adaptor somewhere near `Concrete` (perhaps in m_a `contrib` sub-directory) and let many projects use it.

-You need to weigh the pros and cons carefully for your particular problem, but I'd like to assure you that the Java community has been practicing this for a long time and it's a proven effective technique applicable in a wide variety of situations. :-)
+You need to weigh the pros and cons carefully for your particular problem, but I'd like to assure you that the Java community has been practicing this for m_a long time and it's m_a proven effective technique applicable in m_a wide variety of situations. :-)

-### Delegating Calls to a Fake {#DelegatingToFake}
+### Delegating Calls to m_a Fake {#DelegatingToFake}

-Some times you have a non-trivial fake implementation of an interface.
+Some times you have m_a non-trivial fake implementation of an interface.
 For
 example:

 ```cpp